What About Other Dog Training Methods?

 If you want credentials, ask for past customer references.
 Ask them what methods were used on their dogs.
 Customer referrals are where the rubber meets the road.
 I am always willing to give you references.
 Tons of them, if necessary.
 More than you can and will call to check me out.
 I never pre-screen my references.
 I don’t call them and tell them what to say or warn them they are going to get a call.
 I want you to get it straight from them, good or bad.
 Ask away.
 You’ll see they like what I did with them and their dogs, I came to the appointments, I didn’t hurt their dogs, I have high standards and I am relentless in going for a good result, we worked through all the problems they were having, and I knew what I was doing.

 The biggest laugh is is when you see a competitor calling themselves a “Master Trainer”.
 I have only met one of those in my lifetime, and his name is Armin Winkler.
-I trained with him for 2 years, and I give him all the credit for making me into the trainer I am today.
+I trained with him for 2 years and continue to learn from him, and I give him all the credit for making me into the trainer I am today.
 He is absolutely phenomenal.
 And I’m blessed to have had the opportunity to not only train with him, but to be his friend.
 Go to his web page Rivanna K9.
 You will see that he doesn’t belong to any of these silly organizations, either.
 He just has a web page to educate his customers, tell them about his schedule, and to update you on past and upcoming events.
 Many of those so-called “celebrity” trainers, who write dog training books that you can find in the local bookstore, train with him.
 He doesn’t have anything to do with these organizations, and they mean nothing regarding how qualified the trainer is.
 In addition, we have all trained dogs for famous people.
 I could tell you names of people you would know, famous people: lead singers of rock bands, sports stars, researchers, business icons, the wealthy, etc. but they want their privacy, and I don’t publish those names.

 Whether you sign up for private or group lessons with me, feel free to first check me out.
 And check out my competitors.
 I have no worries about any of that.
 I just want to train dogs, not get in a contest with these other folks.